uyen-vo/Kanye-Ipsum/README.txt

 	- Paragraph tags (HTML)
 	- All caps feature

 Further implementation:
 	- Possibly header tags
 	- Randomly adding ? or !, possibly ignoring lines that end with "..."
 	- Most of the other functions the app will support will probably be done in Android Studio (exporting to .docx or .txt)
 	- Support for classic Lorem

+	- Clear feature (AS)
+	- Interactivity with the censor function (AS)

 Things learned:
 	- More familiar with regular-expression constructs in Java like word boundaries

+	- Use of threads in Android Studio
+	- Interactivity between different Widgets, like TextView, ScrollView, CheckBox, EditText, TextSwitcher
+	- Incorporated a Splash screen in the "proper" way
+	- Further familiarized myself with XML